-The NHMRC’s Research Grants Management System (RGMS) must be used to access/update your CV and Profile, and to submit your TRIP Fellowship application.
+Applicants must use NHMRC’s Research Grants Management System (RGMS) to access/update their CV and Profile, and submit their TRIP Fellowship application.

 Applicants who are not yet registered in RGMS should contact the Research Help Centre at firstname.lastname@example.org for more information.